 • Making Knowledge Explicit

-Examples: In a national school mental health network, I co-designed group processes and consultancy sessions where districts shared live problems and iteratively updated playbooks.
-Knowledge became practical, not static.
+Example: In a national school mental health network, I co-designed group processes and consultancy sessions where districts shared live problems and iteratively updated shared playbooks.
+Knowledge moved out of binders and into practice, reducing the need for each district to reinvent solutions on its own.

 • Building Systems that Last

-I design platforms and programs that don’t just launch — they last.
-My work focuses on designing flexible architecture, building for distributed governance so systems survive policy shifts, leadership turnover, and shifting reform initiatives.
+I design platforms and programs that don’t just launch, they last.
+I design platforms and programs with a long view.
+That means flexible architecture, distributed governance, and clear ownership so systems survive policy shifts, leadership turnover, and changing priorities.

-Examples: WeTeachNYC has outlasted three chancellors, multiple administrations, and shifting priorities — still serving 70K+ educators a decade later.
+Examples: WeTeachNYC has outlasted four chancellors, multiple administrations, and shifting priorities while continuing to serve NYC educators a decade later.
 That durability wasn’t luck; it was designed in from the start through shared governance and intentional scaffolding.

 • Leadership in Change